Milind Mulick

 Milind Mulick (मिलिंद मुळीक) is a watercolour artist based in Pune, India.
 His work has been shown at exhibitions internationally as well as all over India.
-He has had an influence on new Indian painters such as Sujith Sudhi and Bijay Biswaal.
+He has had an influence on many art school students.

 Mulick has authored many books on painting and also teaches painting in India and internationally.

 Family and early life

 Milind is the son of famed Indian illustrator and comics artist Pratap Mulick.
 He started painting when he was five years old, and at the age of thirteen his watercolour landscapes earned him the National Talent Scholarship to study painting.
-However, he chose to enrol in the College of Engineering, Pune instead of taking up his place in the National Institute of Design, Ahmedabad, and went on to graduate in engineering.
+Mulick graduated in engineering in the College of Engineering, Pune.
 He states that his engineering course has helped him to analyse methods of painting and has benefitted his watercolour technique.

 Career

 After graduating, he worked as an illustrator for an architectural firm for about fifteen years while still pursuing watercolour painting, and became a full-time artist in 1995 with an exhibition in Pune.
 He has since had solo exhibitions in Mumbai, Sweden, France, Spain, Singapore, Mauritius and Russia.
 His paintings are in demand for corporate offices and private collectors in the US, Europe, Japan and Singapore, and have been selected for numerous watercolour society exhibitions including three consecutive years with the American Watercolor Society.

 Mulick runs watercolour classes and workshops in India, Europe and locations in Asia.
 He also gives watercolour demonstrations at government art colleges in Maharashtra.